Cynthia Leitich Smith: Santa Knows

-Santa Knows, also by Greg Leitich Smith and illustrated by Steve Bjorkman, is a humorous holiday picture book, published in 2006 by Dutton, for ages 4 and up.
+Santa Knows, also by Greg Leitich Smith and illustrated by Steve Bjorkman, is a humorous holiday picture book, published in 2006 by Dutton, for ages 4 and older.
 In 2006, it was included among "Holiday High Notes" by the Horn Book, "Worthy Stories for the Holidays" by the Miami Herald, and cheered as a "newly minted winner" by Kirkus Reviews.

 Tantalize

 Tantalize is a young adult gothic fantasy novel, published in 2007 and 2008 by Candlewick Press, for ages 14 and up.
 Fantasy elements include vampires and shapeshifters.
 The novel is a genre bender, employing elements of mystery, suspense, comedy, romance, and gothic fantasy.
 It was also published in 2008 by Listening Library/Random House, Walker Books U.K., Walker Books Australia and New Zealand, and Editions Intervista in France.
-Tantalize was named to the 2011 list of Popular Paperbacks by the Young Adult Library Services Association and featured at the 2007 National Book Festival in Washington, D.C.
+Tantalize was named to the 2011 list of Popular Paperbacks by the Young Adult Library Services Association (YALSA) and featured at the 2007 National Book Festival in Washington, D.C.